adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 ---
 {% include JB/setup %}

-This is an essay about my experience with a new way to build websites, completely different from what currently web frameworks (at least PHP) are offering.
-I will dare to say that they all are flawed and then present you one way that this could be fixed and will boast a little, that this way was presented at one of W3C workshops for guys from W3C, IBM, Nokia, Oracle and others.
-It is also available for you to try out as an open source project.
-Although this post is long, I hope you won't be frightened by that and enjoy reading it as much as I enjoyed writing it!
+This is an essay about a new way to build websites, a way completely different from what currently web frameworks (at least PHP) offer.
+I will dare to say that they all are flawed and then present you one way that to fix the problem, and will boast a little, that this way was presented at one of W3C workshops for guys from W3C, IBM, Nokia, Oracle and others.
+The way is also available for you to try out, as an open source project.
+Although this post is long, I hope you won't be frightened by that and will enjoy reading it as much as I enjoyed writing it!

 <!--more-->